 Who are your influences?

 Lucian Freud, Patrick Nagel, Paula Modersohn-Becker, Tamara De Lempicka, Alice Neel, Frida Kahlo, Gustav Klimt, and the Skagen Painters, especially P.S.
 Krøyer and Anna Ancher.
+Vincent Van Gogh changed my ideas about color and the creative process.
+I plan to study Van Gogh’s Asian influences: Hiroshige and Hokusai.
 From the Philippines, Juan Luna and Felix Resureccion Hidalgo; partly because of what they painted, but mainly how they were not afraid to paint in Europe during the colonial period.

 Where and how did you learn to paint?